Headhunting

-Southeast Asia
+Austronesia

+Among the various Austronesian peoples, head-hunting raids were strongly tied to the practice of tattooing.
+In head-hunting societies, tattoos were records of how many heads the warriors had taken in battle, and was part of the initiation rites into adulthood.
+The number and location of tattoos, therefore, were indicative of a warrior's status and prowess.

+Indonesia and Malaysia

-In Southeast Asia, anthropological writings have explored headhunting and other practices of the Murut, Dusun Lotud, Ilongot, Igorot, Iban, Dayak, Berawan, Wana, and Mappurondo tribes.
+In Southeast Asia, anthropological writings have explored headhunting and other practices of the Murut, Dusun (such as Kwijau and Lotud Dusuns), Iban, Berawan, Wana and Mappurondo tribes.
 Among these groups, headhunting was usually a ritual activity rather than an act of war or feuding.
 A warrior would take a single head.
 Headhunting acted as a catalyst for the cessation of personal and collective mourning for the community's dead.
 Ideas of manhood and marriage were encompassed in the practice, and the taken heads were highly prized.
 Other reasons for headhunting included capture of enemies as slaves, looting of valuable properties, intra and inter-ethnic conflicts, and territorial expansion.

 Italian anthropologist and explorer Elio Modigliani visited the headhunting communities in South Nias (an island to the west of Sumatra) in 1886; he wrote a detailed study of their society and beliefs.
 He found that the main purpose of headhunting was the belief that, if a man owned another person's skull, his victim would serve as a slave of the owner for eternity in the afterlife.
 Human skulls were a valuable commodity.
 Sporadic headhunting continued in Nias island until the late 20th century, the last reported incident dating from 1998.

 Headhunting was practiced among Sumba people until the early 20th century.
 It was done only in large war parties.
 When the men hunted wild animals, by contrast, they operated in silence and secrecy.
 The skulls collected were hung on the skull tree erected in the center of village.

 Kenneth George wrote about annual headhunting rituals that he observed among the Mappurondo religious minority, an upland tribe in the southwest part of the Indonesian island of Sulawesi.
 Heads are not taken; instead, surrogate heads in the form of coconuts are used in a ritual ceremony.
 The ritual, called pangngae, takes place at the conclusion of the rice-harvesting season.
 It functions to bring an end to communal mourning for the deceased of the past year; express intercultural tensions and polemics; allow for a display of manhood; distribute communal resources; and resist outside pressures to abandon Mappurondo ways of life.

-United States authorities in the Philippines suppressed headhunting among the Ilongot in the 1930s.
-The Igorot in the Philippines also practiced headhunting.